Jeriah Horne

-Jeriah Jewel Horne (born April 9, 1998) is an American professional basketball player for Alba Fehérvár of the Nemzeti Bajnokság I/A (NB1).
-He was a three-time first-team all-state selection in Missouri.
+Jeriah Jewel Horne (born April 9, 1998) is an American professional basketball player for Élan Chalon of the LNB Pro A. He was a three-time first-team all-state selection in Missouri.
 In 2016, he shared the DiRenna Award for the top player in the Kansas City area, and he was also a finalist for Mr. Basketball in the state of Missouri.

 High school career

 Horne is a 2016 graduate of The Barstow School in Kansas City, Missouri.
 He played basketball for the Barstow Knights, where he led the team to three consecutive Class 3 title games; bringing home the state championship in 2015.
 Horne scored more than 2,000 points during his prep career and Rivals.com ranked him the No. 122 player in the country.

 College career

 During the 2016–17 season, Horne played 29 games for Nebraska Cornhuskers, with the average of 4.3 points and 1.9 rebounds per game.
 He upped his averages to 5.3 points and 2.2 rebounds per game during Big Ten play.

 Between 2018 and 2020, he played 63 games for Tulsa Golden Hurricane (starting 23), with the average of 10.6 points and 5.0 rebounds over the two seasons.
 Horne scored in double-figures 33 times and led the team in 3-pointers both seasons.

 As a senior in 2020–21, Horne led Colorado Buffaloes in rebounding at 5.8 per game, being the second in scoring at 10.8 points per contest and the third in steals (19).
 During the game vs. Arizona (2/6) he scored 10 points surpassing 1,000 points for his collegiate career.

 He opted to return to Tulsa for an extra year of eligibility in 2020-21 due to the COVID-19 pandemic.
 During that season, he played all 94 games, starting in 53; with an average of 12.4 points and 5.6 rebounds; scoring in double-figures 60 times.
 On March 6, 2022, Horne made a buzzer-beating shot "from several steps shy of midcourt" to beat UCF.